Affiliate links on Android Authority may earn us a commission. Learn more.

 In most countries, you don't need a phone number to use Gmail or any Google service.
 While adding a phone number is recommended to receive verification codes and password reset links, it isn't always essential.
 However, if you add a phone number, you can only add the same number to four Google accounts.

-In the US and some other jurisdictions, Gmail may require you to enter a phone number, but there are possible ways to avoid providing one.
+In the US and some other jurisdictions, Gmail does require you to enter a phone number.
+But there are still some options to avoid giving the service your genuine number in such cases.
 See the final section below for details.

 How to use Gmail without a phone number

 In many parts of the world, you don’t need to have a phone number on a Google or Gmail account.
 Google heavily promotes the idea of contacting you with verification codes and assisting with account lockout situations.
 But if you choose to withhold your number, nothing bad will happen.
 Your Google and Gmail accounts will continue to work as usual.

 If you decide to add your phone number for security purposes, you can only use the same number for up to four different accounts.
 After that, you can use a different security verification process, such as two-factor authentication or a Yubikey.

 But if you’ve reached your four-account limit, you don’t want to use another verification method, or you don’t want Google to know your phone number, sign up for an account as usual, and keep the phone number field blank.
 As you can see, it’s clearly marked as optional.